nihilok/domains-api/README.md

 The logs are written to both `/domains-api.log` in lib dir or `LOCALAPPDATA` (win), and stdout, so that they also appear in the terminal (& cron log).

-If you forget your IP or need to check it for any reason, running
+If you forget your IP or need to check it for any reason, running:

-`python -m domains_api`
+`python -m domains_api -i`

-without options will log your current IP to the terminal.
+...will log your current external IP to the terminal.

-Options include:
+Other options include:

     domains-api help manual (command line options):
     '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''
-    python -m domains_api                    || -run the script normally without arguments python -m domains_api -h --help          || -show this help manual python -m domains_api -c --credentials   || -change API credentials python -m domains_api -e --email         || -email set up wizard > use to delete email credentials (choose 'n') python -m domains_api -n --notifications || -toggle email notification settings > will not delete email address
+    python -m domains_api                    || -run the script normally without arguments python -m domains_api -h --help          || -show this help manual python -m domains_api -i --ip            || -show current external IP address python -m domains_api -c --credentials   || -change API credentials python -m domains_api -e --email         || -email set up wizard > use to delete email credentials (choose 'n') python -m domains_api -n --notifications || -toggle email notification settings > will not delete email address